Nonfiction From the September 2012 issue: Writing from the Silk Road

 His works have been translated into English, German, French, Dutch, Russian, Portuguese, Romanian, Ukrainian, Belorusian, Estonian, Latvian, Turkish, Albanian and Azerbaijanian.

 From 1993-1997 he worked as an editor in the Republic Center of Letters (literary newspaper Rubicon and the Third Way).
 Since 1998, he has been the editor of the publishing company The Caucasus House.
 He has served as editor in chief of the newspaper the Alternative, published by The Caucasus House.

 Translated from GeorgianGeorgian by Elizabeth HeighwayElizabeth Heighway

-Elizabeth Heighway holds a BA in Philosophy and Modern Languages from the University of Oxford and is currently studying for an MA in Translation Studies at the University of Birmingham.
-She translates from Georgian and French.
-She is the translator of the collection Contemporary Georgian Fiction (Dalkey Archive Press, 2012).
+Elizabeth Heighway is a freelance editor and translator working from Georgian and French.
+She holds a BA in Philosophy and Modern Languages from the University of Oxford and an MA in Translation Studies from the University of Birmingham.
+Her translations include Aka Morchiladze's novel Journey to Karabakh and the anthology Contemporary Georgian Fiction, both published by Dalkey Archive Press

 This copy is for your personal, noncommercial use only.
 You can order presentation-ready copies for distribution by contacting us at email@example.com.